rvesse/sparql-query-bm/cmd/README.md

 # Introduction

-SPARQL Benchmarker is a set of simple command line tools that can be used to test SPARQL systems accessible via HTTP
+SPARQL Benchmarker is a set of simple command line tools that can be used to test SPARQL systems.
+This includes both remote services accessed via HTTP and those accessed via an ARQ in-memory dataset.

 # General Script Options